Version 3: Applicable from: 5 August 2022

 Organisations that we communicate our research to

-Pseudonymised survey responses may be used in communications about the research and study data.
-Other people will not be able to identify you through your responses.
+Pseudonymised survey responses may be quoted in press communications about the research and study data.
+Other people will not be able to identify you through your responses unless you have agreed to reveal your name.

 Public authorities and your stable contacts